rezaAmiri123/shop/README.md

-This project has being developed for test that I'm learning.
+This project has being developed for test what I'm learning.
 It is important for me to learn Django framework.

 This project has been covered some section, for example: